 The tables that follow summarize the current Commission caseload.
 Complaint filing numbers reflect only written complaints received by the Commission and do not reflect the numerous telephone inquiries staff receives.
-In 2018, staff responded in writing to 49 inquiries and approximately 100 verbal and e-mail inquiries.
+In 2020, staff responded in writing to 52 inquiries and approximately 200 verbal and e-mail inquiries.

-In 2018, staff continued to make a concentrated effort to screen many complaints before they actually were filed with the Commission.
-Six new jurisdictional complaints were filed this year.
-Of those jurisdictional complaints, five were eventually dismissed; leaving one 2018 jurisdictional complaint that will require investigation.
-One additional jurisdictional complaint from a previous year is awaiting decision by the Supreme Court.
-One jurisdictional complaint from previous years remain open for continued investigation.
+In 2020, staff continued to make a concentrated effort to screen many complaints before they actually were filed with the Commission.
+Eight new jurisdictional complaints were filed this year.
+Of those jurisdictional complaints, eight were eventually dismissed.
+Of five remaining jurisdictional complaints from 2019, four were dismissed and one continued into a Formal Hearing and a recommendation for discipline to the Supreme Court.

-The Commission opens approximately one complaint every two months that requires staff investigation.
+The Commission opens approximately one complaint every month and a half that requires staff investigation.
 In August of 1991, the Commission adopted a policy of processing all new incoming complaints within 90 days.
 In addition, the Commission established a minimum goal of fully investigating three complaints per month.

-2018 Complaint Filings
+2020 Complaint Filings

-Within the Commission's Authority Jurisdictional 6 Not Within the Commission's Authority Non-Jurisdictional 38 Total New Complaints 44
+Within the Commission's Authority Jurisdictional 8 Not Within the Commission's Authority Non-Jurisdictional 32 Total New Complaints 40